RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/AskReddit/comments/1npt5s7/trump_has_directed_the_doj_to_go_after_his/ng1ziz5/

-People are compusively humor-washing amusement-washing Trump.
+People are compulsively humor-washing amusement-washing Trump.
 Neil Postman's 1985 book "Amusing Ourselves To Death" is critical learning for every person age 12 to age 120.

 https://old.reddit.com/r/AskReddit/comments/1npt5s7/trump_has_directed_the_doj_to_go_after_his/ng2hoij/

-The Internet Research Agenc and Cambridge Analytica have conditioned people to fixate on the exciting thrilling media content instead of face reality.
-This is hwo the "War Against Reality" looks for many people.
+The Internet Research Agency and Cambridge Analytica have conditioned people to fixate on the exciting thrilling media content instead of face reality.
+This is how the "War Against Reality" looks for many people.
 Being unable to take serious the situation.
 Avoiding of nonfiction learning.
 Published Septmebe 9, 2014 https://www.theatlantic.com/international/archive/2014/09/russia-putin-revolutionizing-information-warfare/379880/

 https://old.reddit.com/r/AskReddit/comments/1npt5s7/trump_has_directed_the_doj_to_go_after_his/ng1t487/

 It is as if January 6, 2021 wasn't enough for people.
 Addicted to the constant antics.
-And peole also are not acting like Trump was remvoed from office.
-Donald Trump was VOTED OUT, Joe Biden repalced him.
+And people also are not acting like Trump was removed from office.
+Donald Trump was VOTED OUT, Joe Biden replaced him.
 But the addiction to Trump content, addiction to hate, addiction to mockery, did not go away just because Trump was voted out of office.
-People are avoiding nonfiction learning and do not recognize the compusive media consumption behaviors.
+People are avoiding nonfiction learning and do not recognize the compulsive media consumption behaviors.

 https://old.reddit.com/r/AskReddit/comments/1npt5s7/trump_has_directed_the_doj_to_go_after_his/ng1uzw7/